a0merr/lecture_video_demo_config/README.md

-# lecture_video_demo_config
+#Lecture Demo

-The is the repo that was created from lecture video that was provided
+This was provided from a lecture video

+##Additional comments

+I think this is very cool

+*Item 1
+*Item 2
+*Item 3